"The Myth is Canada" Timeline of Events

 - 1865: Colonial Laws Validity Act

 - 1864 - 1867: Quebec Resolutions / British North America (BNA) Act created

-- 1867: BNA Act passed by British Parliament without the Quebec Res.
+- 1867: BNA Act passed by British Parliament cherry-picked from the Quebec Res.

 - 1867: New "Letters Patent"created by British Parliament: BNA Act

 - 1867 - 2017: Governor Generals of Canada

 - 1871: BNA act revision and the Treaty of Washington created